KikiMax7/WarringStates/README.md

 - Wei: three cards
 - Yan: two cards

-The names of the characters for each kingdom are listed in the file [characters.md](src/gui/assets/characters.md).

 To start the game, the 36 cards are shuffled and laid out in a 6x6 grid.
 The flags of the seven kingdoms are laid next to the grid.
 Players take turns to collect characters to their side, by moving Zhang Yi around the grid.